replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

 The `builder` key has the following requirements and recommendations:
 * Replicated recommends that you include only the minimum Helm values in the `builder` key that are required to template the Helm chart with the correct image tags.
 * Use only static, or _hardcoded_, values in the `builder` key.
 You cannot use template functions in the `builder` key because values in the `builder` key are not rendered in a customer environment.
-* Any values entries that are required for template rendering must have a value supplied in the builder field.
-For more information on the Helm `required` function, see [Using the 'required' function](https://helm.sh/docs/howto/charts_tips_and_tricks/#using-the-required-function).
+* Any Helm values entries that are required for rendering templates of the Helm charts must have a value supplied in the `builder` key.
+For more information about the Helm `required` function, see [Using the 'required' function](https://helm.sh/docs/howto/charts_tips_and_tricks/#using-the-required-function).

 **Example**